umd-byob/presentations/2015/0310-Hombrew-at-BYOB/README.md

 	Install HEAD version
 ```

 Homebrew works based on git, and in order to keep things simple does not ever create any automated tasks.
 All available formula are stored in a special folder in `/usr/local/Library` which happens to also be a local git repository.
-In order to keep your recipes up to date and to pull new recipes you need to `brew update`.
+In order to keep your formulas up to date and to pull new formulas you need to `brew update`.

 ```bash
 $ brew update